Alex-Wenk/PatronusDeviceManager/README.md

    * Device model
  * Device UUID is used as the internal ID for the Device entities - perhaps separate out to have our own internal identifier
  * A user interface
+ * For a device to be unassigned from a user before it is re-assigned to a second user - do not allow user -> user reassignment.